angietea101/Beach-Buddy/README.md

 Python Discord bot that displays CSULB course information.
 Get notifications when seats & sections open.

 The data displayed by the bot updates every morning at 5:03 AM - 5:04 AM.
 This is when the CSULB schedule of classes updates.
-Currently, real time updates are only available to admins.
+Currently, real time updates are a work in progress.

 See Gallery below to see examples of bot usage.